Setting up local media sources

-If you run the Home Assistant Container in, for example, Docker, you’ll need to add a Docker volume mount to the Home Assistant container, to mount in your local media.
+If you run the Home Assistant Container you’ll need to add a Docker volume mount to the Home Assistant container, to mount in your local media.

 The default path Home Assistant will try to use, is